Estimating a common covariance matrix for network meta-analysis of gene expression datasets in diffuse large B-cell lymphoma: A hierarchical model for the covariance matrix

 The two are equivalent since sampling the covariance matrix from the inverse Wishart distribution becomes deterministic for $\nu = \infty$.
 Therefore, testing this hypothesis can also be interpreted as testing whether the data is adequately explained when leaving out the hierarchical structure.

 The distribution of $\hat{\nu}$ under the null hypothesis is not tractable.
 However, in practice under $H_0$ or when $\nu$ is extremely large the estimated $\hat{\nu}_\text{obs}$ will be finite as the intra-study variance dominates the total variance.
 We note that the null distribution of $\hat{\nu}$ does not depend on $\vSigma$.
 We propose approximating the distribution of $\hat{\nu}$ under $H_0$ by resampling.
-To do this, the model is simply fitted a large number of times $N$ on datasets re-sampled under $H_0$ mimicked by permuted class labels to get $\hat{\nu}_0^{(1)}, ..., \hat{\nu}_0^{(N)}$.
+To do this, the model is simply fitted a large number of times $N$ on datasets re-sampled under $H_0$ mimicked by permuted study labels to get $\hat{\nu}_0^{(1)}, ..., \hat{\nu}_0^{(N)}$.
 As \textit{small} values of $\hat{\nu}$ are critical for $H_0$ approximate acceptance regions can be constructed from $\hat{\nu}_0^{(j)}, j = 1,...,N$.
 Likewise, an approximation of the $p$~value testing $H_0$ can be obtained by

 where $\bbOne[ \,\cdot\, ]$ is the indicator function.
-The addition of one in the nominator and denominator adds a positive bias to the approximate p-value minimally needed according to \citet{Phipson2010}.
+The addition of one to both nominator and denominator adds a positive bias to the approximate p-value and is considered minimally needed according to \citet{Phipson2010}.
 This is approximately the fraction of $\hat{\nu}^{(j)}_0$'s smaller than $\hat{\nu}_\text{obs}$.